 Clint laughed.
 It was a real laugh.
 One that had his eyes lighting up and chasing away some of the darkness this whole ordeal left behind.
 For a brief moment, Clint shifted his hand to squeeze Tony's in gratitude.

 "I almost forgot about that."

 "Oh, well feel free to continue forgetting about it.
 I've been living in dread as to what you were going to come up with for revenge.
 Bruce promised it would likely be epic."

 Clint's hand strayed towards his stitched up forehead.
 Tony smacked it downwards, earning a ghost of his usual glare.
 "It would've been great.
 I think.
-I kinda can't remember too good what it was."
+I kinda can't remember too good what it was now."

 Tony smiled.
 "I'm sure it was awesome."
 He leaned forward resting his elbow on the bed.
-"Clint, are we ok?"
+"Clint, are we okay?"